These are by far my favorite energy bars recipe on the blog!

 - Let it cool at room temperature for a few minutes and place the bowl in the refrigerator for at least 2 hours.
 Once it is firm, remove from the refrigerator and let sit at room temperature, the hazelnut butter will become a little bit softer and easier to work with.

 - Add the rolled oats, oat flour and protein powder to the bowl of a food processor.
+Process for 3-5 seconds, or until the oats are roughly chopped.
+Transfer to a mixing bowl.

-- In a small pan, combine the brown rice syrup, coconut sugar and almond butter.
+- In a small pan, combine the brown rice syrup, coconut sugar, and almond butter.
 Heat on medium heat until everything is well combined and the sugar is dissolved.

 - Place the dough between two sheets of parchment paper and roll it using a pastry roller.
 You want to have a really thin layer of dough.